 When the Page Experience update goes live, Google has said it will test various ways to display a “visual indicator” in the search results that will inform a user if a specific search result is expected to have a great experience.

 According to Google, you may see these icons and labels that identify pages that meet all of the page experience criteria in the search results soon.

 Improve usability and watch traffic grow

 The key takeaway from Google’s algorithm update is that the focus will be on brands who provide the best possible experience for a user.
-Those who decide not to take action will see the impact this has on their website, when competitors who have implemented changes begin to rank higher come 2021.
+Those who decide not to take action will see the impact this has on their website, when competitors who have implemented changes begin to rank higher as time goes by.

-Find out how to improve your website’s user experience today with a website audit to ensure you’re prepared for the update or discover other ways we can help improve customer’s experience with your brand.
+Find out how to improve your website’s user experience today with a website audit to ensure your website is inline with the updated algorithm or discover other ways we can help improve customer’s experience with your brand.